Energy efficient – somewhat. But how about quality?

 In brief: reasonable efficiency and noise levels; quality problems

-I can’t in good faith recommend a Lennox air conditioner given their fairly unambitious entry level units in terms of energy efficiency, the fact that their top of the line models, while providing good energy efficiency, are still well below the leadership established by companies like Nordyne; and the large number of Lennox customers who have experienced major problems such as compressor breakdown, refrigerant leakage, coil failure, system board failure, or substandard performance.
+I can’t in good faith recommend a Lennox air conditioner given their fairly unambitious entry level units in terms of energy efficiency, the fact that their top of the line models, while highly efficient, are also among the most expensive; and the large number of Lennox customers who have experienced major problems such as compressor breakdown, refrigerant leakage, coil failure, system board failure, or substandard performance.
 I should also point out that many customers report problems getting units serviced in a timely manner, either because parts aren’t available or because the dealer doesn’t have the staff to service the units promptly.
+(Lennox systems tend to have more proprietary parts than other manufacturer systems, making servicing them more expensive and obtaining parts more challenging.)

 If you are tempted to consider Lennox air conditioners one by the ‘economical’ argument, remember to include in your assessment of ‘economy’ not just the sticker price (and any promised rebates) but the operating costs (efficiency, as I pointed out early, has a direct bearing on what you’ll pay to run the unit), and maintenance costs (either for an annual maintenance costs, or the cost of the service call, parts and labor when things go wrong and you don’t have a service contract).